PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### Doing the work (in worker threads)

 Worker threads receive tasks from the main thread and execute them.
-Some of the tasks, like `processEvent` or `runEveryMinute` use the callable functions (app code) we detailed above.
+Some of the tasks, like `processEvent` or `runEveryMinute`, use the callable functions (app code) we detailed above.
 Worker threads contain the VMs, as well as the ingestion logic and connections to extensions and libraries.
 Each worker thread can run up to 10 tasks at the same time.

 ![Worker thread](../images/blog/how-we-built-an-app-server/worker-thread.png)

 When the worker thread finishes its task, it gets another new event, process, or other scheduled task from the main thread.
 The main thread is responsible for getting and rerouting events for further processing.
 A final `onEvent` task runs once all the processing completes, which is useful for functions like exporting or alerting.

 This structure enables modularity, allowing us to run different types of workers and apps.
-On the small scale, they can run individual app tasks can together.
-On a larger scale, we are working on decoupling types of tasks to enable them separately and more efficiently.
+On the small scale, workers can run individual app tasks can together.
+On a larger scale, we are working on decoupling types of tasks to improve efficiency.

 ### Making sure arbitrary code doesn’t break everything

-The final piece to worry about is that apps are arbitrary code.
+The final piece of the story of apps to worry about is that they are arbitrary code.
 When left unchecked, they can run whatever code they want, including code that tries to exploit or crash our servers.
 Allowing users to run arbitrary code can cause many security, infrastructure, and usability issues.
 We use VMs because they provide some solutions, but they don't offer total protection.
 We've done a bunch more work to prevent potential issues and make sure apps are secure and reliable.

 First, there are limitless libraries for JavaScript, but we only [allow a small portion of them](/docs/apps/build/reference#available-imports).
 You can’t install and use whatever npm package you like.
 We include basic packages such as Node’s standard `crypto`, `url`, `node-fetch`, and `zlib` libraries.
 We also include libraries like `snowflake-sdk`, `@google-cloud/bigquery`, and `pg` to connect external services.
 This ensures that the code run by our users and servers uses libraries we trust.